dkleftogi/duplexFiltering/README.md

 #### Releases

+9-Oct-2018 : Version that works only for Mac OS and Fedora systems.
+For other Linux platforms is under development.

-17-Sep-2018: Unified version that fixes the bug between Mac and Linux systems.
+17-Sep-2018: Version that fixes the bug between Mac and Fedora systems

 ## Contact